-- There is no commercial possession limit for pollock provided the vessel is fishing in State waters and does not have a Federal permit authorizing the commercial harvest of pollock. - 2.
-Vessels in possession of a Federal permit authorizing the commercial harvest of pollock in Federal waters may harvest, possess, or land pollock in State waters in the amount equal to the Federal Regulations.
+- There is no commercial possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of pollock. - 2.
+Vessels in possession of a federal permit authorizing the commercial harvest of pollock in federal waters may harvest, possess, or land pollock in state waters in the amount equal to the federal regulations.

-3.27 River Herring
+3.25 River herring

-The harvest, landing, or possession of river herring in the marine waters of Rhode Island is prohibited.
+The harvest, landing, or possession of River herring in the marine waters of Rhode Island is prohibited.

-3.28 Skate
+3.26 Skate

-Possession limit: Ten (10) fish per person per day
+Possession limit: Ten (10) fish per person per day.

-A. Fishing year: May 1 through April 30
+- A. Fishing year: May 1 through April 30 annually. - B. State-waters skate wing fishery: Shall be defined as skate harvested, possessed, or landed by a vessel: - Fishing in state waters, not on a previously declared Day At Sea (DAS), and without an active federal open-access skate permit; and - 2.
+For food for human consumption with a designated ACCSP Disposition Code 001 = Food. - 3.
+Minimum size: No minimum size. - 4.
+Possession limit: 18,200 pounds per vessel per week for wings only; or 41,314 pounds per vessel per week for whole skate. - a.
+Barndoor skate shall not comprise more than 25% of total skate wing by weight per vessel per day at the time of landing.

-- B. State-waters skate wing fishery: Shall be defined as skate harvested, possessed, or landed by a vessel: - 1.
-Fishing in State waters, not on a previously declared DAS, and without an active Federal open-access skate permit; and - 2.
-For food for human consumption with a designated Atlantic Coastal Cooperative Statistics Program (ACCSP) Disposition Code 001 = Food. - 3.
-Minimum size: No minimum size - 4.
-Possession limit: Thirty-five thousand (35,000) pounds per vessel per week for wings only; or seventy-nine thousand four hundred fifty (79,450) pounds per vessel per week for whole skate - a.
-Barndoor skate shall not comprise more than twenty-five percent (25%) of total skate wing by weight per vessel per day at the time of landing. - b.
+- b.
 Barndoor skate shall be kept separate from other species harvested. - c.
 When in possession of barndoor skate, vessels are prohibited from discarding any skate species that has been winged. - C. Skate bait fishery: Shall be defined as skate harvested, possessed, or landed by a vessel: - 1.
-Fishing in State waters, not on a previously declared DAS, without an active Federal open-access skate permit, and without a Federal skate bait Letter of Authorization (LOA); and - 2.
+Fishing in state waters, not on a previously declared DAS, without an active federal open-access skate permit, and without a federal skate bait Letter of Authorization (LOA); and - 2.
 For use as bait with a designated ACCSP Disposition Code 008 = Bait. - 3.
-Maximum length: Whole skates must measure less than twenty-three inches (23") total length. - 4.
-Season and possession limit: - a.
-May 1 through July 31: Twenty-five thousand (25,000) pounds whole skate per vessel per day.
-When NOAA Fisheries determines that ninety percent (90%) of a bait skate TAL for sub-period I is landed, the possession limit will be reduced to an incidental catch limit of eight thousand (8,000) pounds whole skate. - b.
-August 1 through October 31: Twenty-five thousand (25,000) pounds whole skate per vessel per day.
-When NOAA Fisheries determines that ninety percent (90%) of a bait skate TAL for sub-
+Maximum length: Whole skates must measure less than twenty-three (23) inches total length. - 4.
+Seasons and possession limits: - a.
+Sub-period I May 1 through July 31: - (1) Possession Limit: 25,000 pounds whole skate per vessel per day.
+When NOAA Fisheries determines that 90 percent of a bait skate TAL for Sub-period I is landed, the possession limit will be reduced to an incidental catch limit of 8,000 pounds whole skate. - b.
+Sub-period II August 1 through October 31: - (1) Possession Limit: 25,000 pounds whole skate per vessel per day.
+When NOAA Fisheries determines that 90 percent of a bait skate TAL for Sub-period II is landed, the possession limit will be reduced to an incidental catch limit of 8,000 pounds whole skate. - c.
+Sub-period III November 1 through April 30: - (1) Possession Limit: 12,000 pounds whole skate per vessel per day.
+When NOAA Fisheries determines that 80 percent of a bait skate TAL for Sub-period III is landed, the possession limit will be reduced to an incidental catch limit of 8,000 pounds whole skate.

-- period II is landed, the possession limit will be reduced to an incidental catch limit of eight thousand (8,000) pounds whole skate. - c.
-November 1 through April 30: Twenty-five thousand (25,000) pounds whole skate per vessel per day.
-When NOAA Fisheries determines that eighty percent (80%) of a bait skate TAL for subperiod III is landed, the possession limit will be reduced to an incidental catch limit of eight thousand (8,000) pounds whole skate. - d.
-Possession limit adjustments: Following the implementation of the incidental catch limit, additional adjustments may be enacted, in accordance with actions by NOAA Fisheries. - (1) To ensure the skate bait fishery does not exceed its seasonal or annual TAL, the fishery will close when NOAA determines that one hundred percent (100%) of the skate bait TAL for a season is to be harvested. - (2) To achieve the seasonal or annual TAL, incidental possession limits may be lifted, reinstating the standard seasonal possession limit.
+- d.
+Possession limit adjustments: Following the implementation of the incidental catch limit, additional adjustments may be enacted, in accordance with actions by NOAA Fisheries. - (1) To ensure the skate bait fishery does not exceed its seasonal or annual TAL, the fishery will close when NOAA determines that 100% of the skate bait TAL for a season is to be harvested. - (2) To achieve the seasonal or annual TAL, incidental possession limits may be lifted, reinstating the standard seasonal possession limit.

-3.28.3 Prohibited Species
+3.26.3 Prohibited species

-The harvest, landing, or possession of thorny skate in the marine waters of Rhode Island is prohibited.
+The harvest, landing, or possession of thorny skate within the marine waters of Rhode Island is prohibited.

-3.29 Spiny Dogfish
+3.27 Spiny dogfish